 Where do you guys meet?
 Do you meet every week?

-We meet every Tuesday at 7-7:30pm in the Mendota Lounge at Memorial Union.
+We meet every Tuesday at 7-7:30pm in the Mendota Lodge at Memorial Union.
 Please see how to get started.

-Where is the Mendota Lounge where you meet?
+Where is the Mendota Lodge where you meet?
 And where is the boathouse?

-The Outdoor UW space where the boathouse and the lounge are is located at Memorial Union, right where the lakeshore path dead-ends into the terrace/construction zone.
-You can’t miss it.
+The Outdoor UW space where the boathouse and the lodge are is located at Memorial Union, right where the lakeshore path dead-ends into the terrace.
 If you are coming from inside the Union, follow the signs for Hoofers.
-If you end up at the boathouse with rowing shells, you did it wrong.

 I don’t understand the boating ratings…